The campground is open from late April until the end of October. Limited off-season camping is available to existing seasonal campers only.

 All of our electric and water sites as well as the office, lounge, game room, playground, and picnic area are within the range of our free wireless network.
 Please keep in mind that this area does have limited broadband internet access that has to be shared among our guests.
 Browsing web sites and checking email should not be affected however, downloading or streaming large video files may take longer than usual.

-Unfortunately, cable is not available in our area.
+Unfortunately, we do not have sewer hookups here and cable is not available in our area.

 We find Verizon to have strong signal throughout the campground.
 Other carriers are less reliable and you may find areas of marginal service.

-We sell candy and snacks, including Smores supplies, but do not carry grocery items.
+We sell candy and snacks, including ice and Smores supplies, but do not carry grocery items.
 There is a grocery store just a few miles away in the town of Blairstown.

 We do allow alcohol as long as it is kept under control and on your site, and is only consumed by those of legal age.
 We reserve the right to check ID.
 Please be considerate of those around you and remember to recycle.